kintohub/gatsby-example/README.md

 You're now good to go!
 Click **Create Website**.
 Now click **Build Latest Commit**

 ...
-The build takes about 2 minutes.
+The build takes about 4 minutes.
 Once complete, Click *Add to Project*

 Follow the instruction to creating a new project.
-Once created, you can then click *Open* on your Docusaurus block and see it running live!
+Once created, you can then click *Open* on your Gatsby block and see it running live!

 ## Installation & Local Run
 Ensure you have the latest node installed

-1. `cd /website`
+1. `npm install -g gatsby-cli`
-2. `npm install`
+2. `gatsby build`
-2. `npm run start`
-3. Your browser will automatically open with localhost:3000
+3. `gatsby serve`

 ## Test

-1. `cd /website`
-2. `npm test`
+1. `npm test`

 ## What's Next?